-The SPEA International Experience Scholarship offers the opportunity for graduate and undergraduate students who are participating in a SPEA abroad program to share their experiences in a variety of creative ways, such as leading the Passport program or documenting international experiences on Instagram over the course of a week.
-Application must be submitted to via this by March 1.
+O'Neill International Experience ScholarshipThe O'Neill International Experience Scholarship offers the opportunity for graduate and undergraduate students who are participating in a O'Neill abroad program to share their experiences in a variety of creative ways, such as leading the Passport program or documenting international experiences on Instagram over the course of a week.

-Tom and Pat DeCoster Scholarship

-Award of support for a first or second year graduate student in SPEA.
+Tom and Pat DeCoster ScholarshipAward of support for a first or second year graduate student in O'Neill.
 Student may be attending full or part time.
 To be eligible, a student must be a single parent and have a cumulative GPA of 3.0.

-World Police and Fire Games ScholarshipDeadline: March 1

-Current full-time and retired police officers and firefighters in the state of Indiana are eligible to receive money to support undergraduate or graduate coursework at IUPUI.
+World Police and Fire Games ScholarshipCurrent full-time and retired police officers and firefighters in the state of Indiana are eligible to receive money to support undergraduate or graduate coursework at IUPUI.
 Scholarships range from \$500-1,000 annually.